DigitalHERMES/rhizo-hf-connector/README.md

   written to a specified directory.

-  Support for the following TNCs are implemented: Ardop (works with normal ardop or experimental the ofdm mode).
+  Support for the following TNCs are implemented: Ardop (works in both normal ardop or experimental ofdm mode) and VARA.

 ## Usage